 While you don’t need to know anything special to enjoy music, learning a bit about the composers, their influences and their artistic vision will make for a richer experience.
 The BPO offers many ways to learn more about classical music.
-Throughout the season, BPO staff and musicians offer free talks at the Central, Audubon and Orchard Park libraries about classical music.
+Throughout the season, BPO staff and musicians offer free talks at the Lancaster, Audubon and Orchard Park libraries about classical music.

 Prior to each Classics series concert, audiences have a chance to hear about the music being performed directly from the conductor or the guest artists at Musically Speaking, sponsored by Uniland Development.
 Arrive one hour early for the free talk.